A Guide to LGBTQ-Owned Businesses in St. Pete-Clearwater

 113 11th Ave., St. Pete Beach, FL 33706

-For LGBTQ tourists who want to stay somewhere more tropical, the Coconut Inn in Pass-a-Grille Beach (part of St. Pete Beach) is peppered with beautiful pavilions and a waterfall fountain, and is just a stone’s throw away from the beach.
+For LGBTQ+ travelers who want to stay somewhere more tropical, the Coconut Inn in Pass-a-Grille Beach (part of St. Pete Beach) is peppered with beautiful pavilions and a waterfall fountain, and is just a stone’s throw away from the beach.
 Take advantage of the complimentary beach cruiser bicycles and pedal through the quaint and historic neighborhood.

 2349 Central Ave., St. Petersburg, FL 33713

-Opened in June 2023, Mari Jean Hotel in the Grand Central District will be St. Pete’s premier adults-only gay accommodation, designed by award-winning entrepreneur David Fischer.
-The Mari Jean will provide everything you need for the perfect vacation or staycation, from a dip at The Wet Spot pool bar and day club to a night of dancing and drinks at COCKtail, in the lobby.
-You don’t have to leave the Mari Jean to shop for home décor and gifts at charming ZaZoo’d – there’s a version right in the hotel.
-The Saint speakeasy is in the building, too, but you’ll need to slip around the corner to the side street and knock on the red door to get in (if you know the password).
+Opened in June 2023, Mari Jean Hotel in the Grand Central District is St. Pete’s premier adults-only gay accommodation, designed by award-winning entrepreneur David Fischer.
+The Mari Jean provides everything you need for the perfect vacation or staycation, from a dip at The Wet Spot pool bar and day club to a night of dancing and drinks at COCKtail, in the lobby.
+You don’t even have to leave the hotel to browse home décor and gifts at ZaZoo’d’s “ The Back Room,” an on-site shop featuring the brand’s signature eclectic style.
+The Ball bar and lounge is in the building, too—head around the corner to the side street and step through the hot pink door to dance beneath their disco ball ceiling.

 Where to Eat